Welcome to Aloha College Marbella, Primary School.

-It is a truly special place where happy children of many nationalities learn together in a very well resourced, safe, stimulating and caring environment.
+Our school is a truly special place where happy children of many nationalities learn together in a well-resourced, safe, stimulating, and caring environment.

-We are always proud to show visitors our school so I hope that you can take the opportunity to come and see us in action.
+Our children love learning and love coming to school, which I believe is what matters most.
+We are always proud to show visitors our school, so I hope you can take the opportunity to come and see us in action.

 Aloha College Primary School is an extremely happy and successful learning environment where each child is provided with the opportunity to reach his/her potential.

 The children are taught English and Maths through the English National Frameworks and a wide variety of subjects through the themed units of the International Primary Curriculum (IPC).

 This is a comprehensive, thematic, creative curriculum with a clear process of learning and with specific learning goals for every subject, for international mindedness and for personal learning.
 Learning within the IPC takes a global approach; helping our children to connect their learning to where they are living now as well as looking at the learning from the perspective of other people in other countries.